Dedicated readers, all four of you, please accept my apology, although I never promised you consistency.

 My own ignorance.

 JC is sometimes hard to live with because his thoroughness and curiosity make me realize how stupid I am.
 On this particular occasion, my idiocy came to light during a long series of follow-up questions about Irish conflict after the aforementioned poetry reading.
-My dad is from Ireland so, although I grew up in the states, I did remain Irish enough to internalize the notion that, no matter how much I was bleeding, I’d be grand.
+My dad is from Ireland and, although I grew up in the states, I did remain Irish enough to internalize the notion that, no matter how much I was bleeding, I’d be grand.
 It didn’t really hurt.
 Sadly, however, I’ve got all my Irish history ass-backwards.
 I mean, I confused Easter Uprising with Bloody Sunday.
 I’m grateful for this ignorance, however, because it’s a wonderful reason to finally look into my ancestors’ past.

 Like everyone else, I also feel fortunate to be able to see my family rant about how there are no dried beans left at the Giant Supermarket, or watch a video about elephant seals with two of my best friends.
 It’s the little things.